To Gilligan or Not to Gilligan

 Many of these are rib-cracking funny, but they don’t go anywhere.
 They’re a mile wide and an inch deep.
 Flashes in the pan.

 If you visit Know Your Meme and search for popular memes, you’ll find references to a funny line in a show or amusing accident or bizarre news story that caught the public’s attention: DAMN, Daniel!; Oh, wait: You’re serious?
 Let me laugh even harder!; Ermagerd!
-Gersberms!—stuff like that.
+Gersbermps!—stuff like that.

 And since the Internet has given most people the attention span of a hummingbird on crack, I guess that’s nothing to sneeze at.